joomla/joomla-cms/README.md

 * Check the [minimum requirements](https://www.joomla.org/about-joomla/technical-requirements.html).
 * How do you [install Joomla](https://docs.joomla.org/J3.x:Installing_Joomla)?
 * You could start your Joomla! experience by [building your site on a local test server](https://docs.joomla.org/Installing_Joomla_locally).
-When ready, it can be moved to an on-line hosting account of your choice.
+When ready, it can be moved to an online hosting account of your choice.

 Updates are free!
 ---------------------